 Sainsbury’s Nectar Card

-Sainsbury's Nectar Card is another fan favourite and although you don't earn as much in rewards as the Tesco Clubcard, it's one that you should have in your wallet.
-Collecting points isn't just limited to Sainsbury's, there are plenty of other shops where you can earn Nectar points which can help supercharge your rewards.
+Sainsbury's Nectar Card is another fan favourite.
+Although you don't earn as much in rewards as the Tesco Clubcard, it's one that you should keep in your wallet nonetheless.
+Collecting points isn't just limited to Sainsbury's: there are plenty of other shops where you can earn Nectar points which can help supercharge your rewards.

 How much is a Sainsbury's Nectar Card point worth?